 The Smart Cities Design Trend Focuses on the Future

-Smart city development will allow architects to make more efficient use of resources, lower energy consumption, and build cities to maximize efficiency.
-Big data is essential to understanding how people in cities move, energy use, various aspects of infrastructure interact, and much more.
+Smart city development will allow architects to use resources more efficiently, lower energy consumption, and build cities that maximize efficiency.
+Big data is essential to understanding how people in cities move, energy use, how various aspects of infrastructure interact, and much more.

-With a focus on the needs of the growing community, architects can develop designs that will last long into the future.
+Focusing on the needs of the growing community allows architects to develop designs that will last a long time.

 Universal Architectural Design Keeps Everyone In Mind